Toucaan/toucaan.docs/docs/core-concepts/architecture.md

 ### Folder Structure

-Displayed below is the folder structure of how Toucaan will organize _all_ the css your application will require.
+Displayed below is the folder structure of how Toucaan will organize _all_ the css that your application will require.

 **"Everything that is used by an app, lives within the app!"**